kikoseijo/AndroidPopularMovies/README.md

 * Endless scroll loading new movies using a ***scrollObserver*** to call more pages.
 * SQLiteDatabase to store the users Favorites movies database.
 * Implements a ***ContentProvider*** to queries the Favorites Movies database.

-#### API KEY

-Its being hidden using declarations on the gradle build settings.

 #